1. When is the best time to go to Bolivia?

 6. What type of transportation is used?

-Our Bolivia tours utilize a variety of transportation including private vans/ cars, comfortable tourist buses, flights, canoes, etc. We use a mix of private/ public transportation to provide travelers with the safest and most efficient transportation in each area.
+Our Bolivia tours utilize a variety of transportation, including private vans or cars, comfortable tourist buses, flights, canoes, etc. We use a mix of private and public transportation to provide travelers with the safest and most efficient transportation in each area.
 Each tour itinerary page has a description of the transportation included on that tour.
-If you have additional questions, just ask!
+If you have additional questions, please don't hesitate to ask.

 7. What type of food is typical of Bolivia?